Behavidence-Research-App/Behavidence-Care-API-demo/README.md

 ### Response Syntax
 ```
 {
-  “Items”: [ { “Code”: “string”, “Link”: “string” } ],
+  "Items": [ { "Code": "string", "Link": "string", "QRCode": "string" } ],
-  “Amount”: number,
+  "Amount": number,
-  “Error”: “string”
+  "Error": "string"
 }
 ```
 ### Response Elements
 **Items**
     Array of Association Codes / Invitation links, if generation was successful.
-Each item contains a unique code identifier for the patient, and a link to download the application with automatic connection to the code.
+Each item contains a unique code identifier for the patient, a link to download the application with automatic connection to the code, and a QR-Code (Base64 image data) which leads to the same link.
 **Amount**
     Amount of generated items.
 Negative if error.
 **Error**